skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/05_leading_and_managing_a_digital_team.md

 ---
 layout: toolkit
 title: Leading and managing a digital team | Skylight Digital Talent Management Handbook
-description: A comprehensive guide on how government agencies can recruit, hire, onboard, and retain digital talent.
+description: How to lead and manage a digital team, including acting as a servant leader and empowering your team to perform the work.
 tags: [digital talent, digital talent management, talent modernization, guide]
 permalink: /work/toolkits/digital-talent-management/leading-and-managing-a-digital-team/
 sidenav: digital_talent_management